jmathias686/mnssp/README.md

 `pip3 install -g pip3`

 `pip3 install psycopg2`
+Note: If you have issues installing psycopg2, you might need to run:
+`pip3 install psycopg2-binary`

 `pip3 install sqlalchemy`

-`pip3 install -U flask-cors`
-You might need to install a browser extension to allow CORS

 #### create postgresql database
 stay on root file of mnssp